 “Light is the magical ingredient that makes or breaks a space; it’s one of the most important elements in all my interiors.”
 Designer, Benjamin Noriega-Ortiz

-An outstandingly large and decorative, 19th century Dutch, Amsterdam Delft, jar shaped antique lamp.
+An outstandingly large and decorative, 19th century Dutch, Amsterdam Delft, jar shaped Chinoiserie antique lamp.
 The jar decorated with two large brightly painted panels of large loose bouquets of oriental style summer flowers with associated sprays and sprigs of garden flowers in shaped reserves.

 The jar with its original domed cover, decorated en suite.
 The decoration includes two large painted panels, with bright polychrome Chinoiserie subjects of Chinese temples and flowering trees in a broad watery landscape.